Guide to Acoustic Guitar Shapes

 Auditorium

-The Auditorium we’re referring to, sometimes known as the Triple-O, features proportions somewhere in between a Dreadnought and a Classical guitar, but is proportionately smaller.
+The Auditorium, sometimes known as the Triple-O, features proportions somewhere in between a Dreadnought and a Classical guitar, but is proportionately smaller.
 The same goes for depth and width – an undeniably comfortable playing experience.

-Sound summary: more balanced across all frequencies, in that it has less bass emphasis.
-GA guitars also produce an overall quieter sound.
+Sound summary: more balanced across all frequencies, with less bass emphasis.
+Auditorium acoustic guitars also produce an overall quieter sound.

 Looks summary: as mentioned earlier, somewhere in between a Dreadnought and a Classical guitar.
-Curved shoulders, a wide lower bout, a pinched waist – but smaller overall, often with a cutaway.
+Curved shoulders, a wide lower bout, a pinched waist – but smaller overall, often with a cutaway body (see FAQ).

 What’s a Grand Auditorium acoustic?